engineblock/engineblock-docs/docsrc/content/designsketches/cycle_tracking.md

 ## Definitions

-### Pacing
+### Serializing Cycles

 A simple form of interplay between two activities is to allow a downstream activity to take action on cycles that have been fully retired or completed by an upstream activity.
-This specific functionality is termed *pacing* in this section.
-When pacing an activity A to activity B, you are ensuring that, for each specific cycle executed by A, B will not see it until the cycle has fully completed on A. This is a way to achieve serialization of cycle iterations between A and B. It simply means that the input to B blocks until it has enough completion data from A to know that the next cycle is no longer active in A.
+When serializing cycles values between an activity A and an activity B, you are ensuring that active processing of that iteration does not overlap in time between them.
+It simply means that the input to B blocks until it has enough completion data to know that that activity A has retired the cycle.

-### Marking
+### Consuming Results

-If you want to provide some detail to activity B for the specific iterations run by A, then each cycle of A needs to yield a result.
+If you want to provide some detail to activity B for the specific cycle iterations run by A, then each cycle of A needs to yield a result.
 This means that Activities in general need to to act as a function between the cycle number and some result type.
-Not only do you need to track whether a given cycle has been completed, but you also need to know what the result of that cycle was, providing it to activity B to operate on. *Marking* refers to the ability to record specific cycle outcomes for an activity.
-It is the producer side of cycle status sharing between two activities.
-A *CycleMarker* is an implementation of the recorder side of result data provided by an activity.

-### Tracking

-Tracking is the consumer side of cycle status sharing between two activities.
-A *CycleTracker* is an implementation of the reader side of data provided by a cycle marker.
-If activity A is marking cycles, then activity B could be tracking those cycles with the help of a tracker.
+It is not sufficient to simply know when a cycle is no longer active in A. Now, you have data that needs to be pipelined between activities A and B. Typical queueing methods can create higher contention than is desired here, so other type-specific strategies will be used.

+- A *CycleResultSink* is the data consumer side of result data provided by an activity.
+- A *CycleResultSource* is the data producer side of result data provided by an activity.
+- The combination of these two functions is called a *CycleTracker*.

 ### Result Coding